 Cookware Items See Strong Deals

 Rarely do "need" and "best time to buy" so perfectly coalesce.
 As you prepare to knock the socks off the in-laws this Thanksgiving with an impressive feast, you may discover that there are some holes in your arsenal of cookware.
-Luckily we saw double the number of Editors' Choice cookware deals in November last year, when compared to most other months.
-This trend for "best of the year" prices on cookware held steady through December.
-However November specifically sees the greatest number of cookware deals period: in 2012, there were 41% more deals in November than October.
+Luckily we saw almost double the number of Editors' Choice kitchen deals in November for the past three years, when compared to most other months.
+(This trend for "best of the year" prices on cookware held steady through December, actually increasing in volume for top-shelf deals.)
 Get your mitts on cookware and cutlery sets, bakeware, small appliances, and more.

 Look for Editors' Choice Tool and Hardware Deals

-Just Say No to the iPad 2 (and Maybe the iPad Mini with Retina)
+Just Say No to the iPad Mini 3

 Current Season Apparel, the Good and the Bad

 Last month we noted that winter season apparel items will likely see their greatest sales beginning in January.
-However, last year, a number of apparel stores offered their best online coupons of the year in the weeks leading up to (and around) Black Friday — and most stacked with existing sales and markdowns.
-So if you can't wait until the clearance sales in January, then the "best of the year" coupons during Black Friday apparel sales will at least slash 30% to 50% off, with some reaching even higher discounts.
+However, many apparel stores will actually offer their best online coupons of the year in the weeks leading up to (and around) Black Friday — and most will stack with existing sales and markdowns.
+So if you can't wait until the clearance sales in January, then the "best of the year" coupons during Black Friday apparel sales will at least slash 30% to 50% off current season items, with some reaching even higher discounts.